hzeller/beagleg/README.md

     sudo ./machine-control $(cat type-a.config) --port 4444

-The `sed` command dumps the configuration, but removes the comment characters.
+The `sed` command passes the configuration, but removes the comment characters.

 ## Pinout